JetBrains/teamcity-documentation/topics/creating-backup-via-maintaindb-command-line-tool.md

 ## Backup File Location and Format

-The default directory for backup files is the `<TeamCity Data Directory>/backup`.
+The default directory for backup files is `<TeamCity Data Directory>/backup`.

 <note>